 With more customers spread across more countries than pretty much any other online bookie it’s entirely fair to say that Bet365 are a betting behemoth.
-Fully UK licensed they are one of the biggest online bookmakers in the world; pretty impressive when you consider that it started life from inside a portakabin.
+Fully UK licensed they are one of the biggest online bookmakers in the world; pretty impressive when you consider that the company started life from inside a portacabin in 2000.

-What the company lacks in terms of an historical reputation with punters it more than makes up for in terms of innovation.
-It is no exaggeration to suggest that Bet365 has changed the face of online gambling throughout its short existence.
+What the company lacks in terms of a historical reputation with punters it more than makes up for in terms of innovation.
+It is no exaggeration to suggest that Bet365 has changed the face of online gambling throughout its first few decades.
 It is that willingness to offer something different combined with the fact that the company dominates the market that makes it one of the our top recommendations when it comes to betting on the Cheltenham Festival.
 But what exactly do they offer?

 HORSE RACING FEATURES

 The better question might actually be 'What don’t they offer'.
 As one of the top betting companies in the world there are few features you’re likely to be interested in that aren’t covered by Bet365.
 Even ignoring their excellent offers and promotions it’s the little things that capture the attention when wondering who to place a bet with.